South Dock Bridge

 The greatest issue arising from the consultation related to combined pedestrian and cycle use, with a number of respondents stating that pedestrian and cycle use should be segregated, due to safety concerns about collisions.

-This feedback is being used to inform the stage 3 design.
+This feedback from the stage 2 consultation has been used to inform the stage 3 Developed Design.

 The consultation report and further details about the 2018 consultation are available on the South Dock Bridge consultation page.